 Under certain circumstances, taxpayers and taxing units, including the District, may appeal orders of the Appraisal Review Board by filing a petition for review in district court within forty-five (45) days after notice is received that a final order has been entered.
 In such event, the property value in question may be determined by the court, or by a jury, if requested by any party.
 Additionally, taxing units may bring suit against the Appraisal District to comply with the Property Tax Code.
-The District may challenge the level of appraisal of a certain category of property, the exclusion of property from the appraisal rolls or the grant, in whole or in part, of an exemption.
+The District may challenge the exclusion of property from the appraisal rolls or the grant, in whole or in part, of an exemption.
 The District may not, however, protest a valuation of any individual property.

 Texas law provides for notice and hearing procedures prior to the adoption of an ad valorem tax rate by the District.
-Additionally, Texas law provides for an additional notice and, upon petition by qualified voters, an election which could result in the repeal of certain tax rate increases on residential homesteads.
+Additionally, under certain circumstances, an election could be required to determine whether to approve the adopted total tax rate.
 The Property Tax Code also establishes a procedure for notice to property owners of reappraisals reflecting increased property values, appraisals that are higher than renditions and appraisals of property not previously on an appraisal roll.